IBMStreams/streamsx.monitoring/README.md

-# streamsx.metrics
+# streamsx.monitoring

 This repository contains documentation for:

-**IBM streamsx.metrics Toolkit**
+**IBM streamsx.monitoring Toolkit**

-See this link for the site. http://ibmstreams.github.io/streamsx.metrics
+See this link for the site. http://ibmstreams.github.io/streamsx.monitoring